 - if you have allergies to medicines, foods, or other substances

-- if you have a history of certain heart problems (eg, fast, slow, or irregular heartbeat; sick sinus syndrome), stomach or bowel problems (eg, ulcer, blockage), liver or kidney problems, lung or breathing problems (eg, asthma, chronic obstructive pulmonary disease [COPD]), or urinary blockage
+- if you have a history of certain heart problems (eg, fast, slow, or irregular heartbeat; sick sinus syndrome), stomach or bowel problems (eg, ulcer, blockage), liver or kidney problems, lung or breathing problems (eg, asthma, chronic obstructive pulmonary disease [COPD]), muscle problems, low thyroid hormone levels, or urinary blockage

 - if you have brain lesions or tumors, increased pressure in the brain, a recent head injury, or a history of seizures (eg, epilepsy)